 We find that pathogen exposure inhibited diversification of gut microbiomes, and microbiome community composition was driven primarily by diet rather than pathogen exposure.
 The gut microbiome diversity of ZIRC fed fish is uniquely sensitive to pathogen exposure, while Gemma and Watts diet were more resistant.
 Interestingly, Mycobacterium’s abundance differed between the diets.
 Exposed Watts fed fish had more Mycobacterium, but Exposed Gemma and ZIRC had fewer relative to controls.
 Higher gut microbiome diversity is linked to higher stability and greater ability to resist pathogens (Xiao, Gaulke?, Other?).
 Thus, it is possible Mycobacterium taxa might have been uniquely situated in Watts fed fish to take advantage of lower stability to gain habitat space.
 However, the effects of pathogen exposure on microbiome community composition were secondary to diet, and this might explain why our results differ from previous microbiome-pathogen studies that saw increased microbiome community variation following pathogen exposure (Gaulke, others?).
 We also saw the opposite effect of microbiome communities becoming more similar after exposure to Mycobacterium relative to controls.
 Three limitations to this study are 1) fish were injected with mycobacterium, which is not the natural route of transmission; 2) prior to injection all fish had Mycobacterium species present; and 3) we do not know the strain abundance of the Mycobacterium present in our samples.
 Thus, these factors could have hindered M. chelonae’s ability to successfully colonize exposed fish.
 Future research should attempt to expose zebrafish free of Mycobacterium using a natural route of transmission.
 Taken together, these data suggest that the microbiome might contribute to M. chelonae success depending on diet.
 It is unclear whether the microbiome exacerbates or protects zebrafish from pathogen exposure, but it illuminates the need for researchers to consider diet as a confounding factor that could alter the outcomes and interpretations of their study outcomes.

-Conclusion
+Conclusions

 This study represents, to our knowledge, the first assessment to date of common laboratory diets long-term impact on host-pathogen-microbiome dynamics.
 We find that at 3 months old, fish fed different diets experience a difference in physiology and gut microbiome structure.
 These diet-associated differences accumulate through development at 6 months of age.
 We also find diet-dependent sensitivities of the gut microbiome to pathogen exposure.
-Together, these results demonstrate that diet and host health are intertwined with their microbiome’s development and sensitivity to pathogen exposure.
+Together, these results demonstrate that diet and host health are intertwined with the microbiome’s development and sensitivity to pathogen exposure.

 It may be worth establishing a standard reference diet for microbiome-targeted zebrafish studies to improve our understanding of zebrafish health and nutrition, advance knowledge of how the diet and microbiome interact, and support efforts towards reproducibility and interpretability of results across studies.
 However, we do not suggest that one diet here is preferred for microbiome-targeted studies.
 Rather, zebrafish diets may benefit from a variety of diets to model the variation in diets and microbiomes we see in human populations.
 One important challenge to establishing a standard reference diet is its ability to be made germ-free and nutritionally equivalent to conventional diets (Rawls).
 Significant progress is being made on this front and supports efforts to better understand the connection between diet and the microbiome in zebrafish (Rawls, Watts).